smartinsantos/sherman/README.md

 - Run ```bin/up```

 ### Tests
-- `bin/exec test` will automatically run all test files in the project and generate coverage files under ./coverage
+- `bin/test` will automatically run all test files in the project and generate coverage files under ./coverage
-- `bin/exec test [test_path]` will run tests in the provided path (no coverage will be generated)
+- `bin/test [test_path]` will run tests in the provided path (no coverage will be generated)
 - When creating new tests files include the provided testing package ```src/app/testing``` like so ```import _ "[module]/src/app/testing"```.
 This will change the test working dir to the specified ROOT_DIR.

 ### /bin scripts reference